 Center for Aphasia Research and Rehabilitation

-- fostering basic science research in the acute management of stroke; enhancing basic science research on the neuropsychological and neural mechanisms of aphasia;
+- Enhancing basic science research on the neuropsychological and neural mechanisms of aphasia

-- expanding collaboration between basic science research in stroke, aphasia and normal cognition;
+- Expanding collaboration between basic science research in stroke, aphasia, dementia, and normal cognition

-- increasing translational research by integrating basic science research findings into the design, implementation and testing of aphasia treatments; and
+- Increasing translational research by integrating basic science research findings into the design, implementation and testing of aphasia treatments

 - Director: Rhonda B. Friedman, Ph.D.